trailofbits/tourniquet/README.md

                 44, 3)
 ```

-Auto patch will return `True` of `False` depending on if you successfully found a patch to fix all testcases.
+Auto patch will return `True` or `False` depending on if you successfully found a patch to fix all testcases.
 Eventually
 we will support having a test case directory etc, this is still early in development.

 # Development